staltz/flux-challenge/submissions/kauko/README.md

-# kauko
+# Flux-challenge, Reagent + Clojurescript

-A submission to the frontend flux-challenge by staltz
+A submission to the flux-challenge

 ## Overview

-Frontend written in clojurescript
+Frontend written in clojurescript and reagent.

 ## Setup